Notes to employee benefits Defined benefit plans

 7

-For the Asst.Year 2014-15.
-The CIT(A) disposed of the case in favour of the company by allowing 80IA deduction and in response to that the department has filed a petion with The Hon'ble High Court of Telangana after the dismissal of the case by the ITAT, Hyderabad.
+For the Asst.Year 2014-15, the company has filed an appeal before the CIT(A) against the orders passed by the Assessing Officer disallowing 80IA deduction under IT Act.
+The CIT(A) as well as ITAT, Hyderabad disposed of the case in favour of the company allowing 80IA deduction, against which the IT department had filed an appeal (ITTA No.76/2022) before the Hon'ble High Court of Telangana and pending for adjudication.
 However the effectual consequential order u/s 154 is pending with the department for disposal.

 427.94